hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

   making use of automated posts.
 (But not limited to this.)
 In this case, the account must adhere to all the rules for the different types they house.

-Of the above, only the [Corporate accounts](corporate-accounts/) are invite-only / require approval.
+Of the above, only the [corporate accounts](corporate-accounts/) are invite-only / require approval.
 That said, we do recommend that all specialized accounts reach out to us prior to creating an account so we may assist with the expectation setting for your account type.